dfoxg/kratos-admin-ui/README.md

 **NOTE**: You should follow the kratos best practices, [which recommends to never expore the admin-api to the internet, since there is no authentication](https://www.ory.sh/docs/kratos/guides/production#admin-api).

-Whichever method you choose to deploy Kratos server and the kratos-admin-ui, the Kratos Admin API should be able to communicate with the Kratos Public API.
+Whichever method you choose to deploy Kratos server and the kratos-admin-ui, they need to be able to talk to each other.

 If you want to run the Docker image, the static files will run in your browser and that requires connectivity from your browser to the Kratos Admin API.